ashleydavis/highstock-yahoo-demo/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+## Update 2016-10-13

+Updated to latest version of Data-Forge.

 ## Update 2016-04-04

 I've removed the CORS server that I was using.
 This proved problematic so I no longer recommend the technique.
 The code for this article now includes a simple NodeJS proxy server for the Yahoo financial API.
 The live demo is now deployed on Azure.
 For details on this update please see the new sections below.